AxonFramework/AxonFramework/axon-5/design-principles.md

 - Use JDK17.
 - Project Reactor throughout APIs.
 - Decide upon project modularity.
+* Decide upon project modularity.
-- E.g. should we split axon-messaging into events/commands/queries?
-Of move core components to axon-core?.
+  E.g. should we split axon-messaging into events/commands/queries?
+  Or move core components to axon-core?.
 * Extract Spring from main project into extension?
 * Extract JPA/JDBC from main project into extension?
 * Selectively open up APIs to end users, to allow us to change things even after a release.